 Power Play and Investment, how does this sound together?

 Once the fielders spread out after the first 6 overs, batsmen doesn’t risk the chances too much and just keeps the ball ticking for 1’s and 2’s.
-Similarly when responsibilities comes on shoulder after the age of 35 one should not take too much risk in his investment portfolio and should have a disciplined 1’s and 2’s in form of SIP.
+Similarly when responsibilities come on the shoulder after the age of 35 one should not take too much risk in his investment portfolio and should have a disciplined 1’s and 2’s in the form of SIP.

 That is why I say, “Power play is important” 😉